MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M03-Unit 5 Provision an ExpressRoute circuit.md

-## Deprovisioning an ExpressRoute circuit
+## Task 3: Deprovisioning an ExpressRoute circuit

 If the ExpressRoute circuit service provider provisioning state is **Provisioning** or **Provisioned,** you must work with your service provider to deprovision the circuit on their side.
 Microsoft can continue to reserve resources and bill you until the service provider completes deprovisioning the circuit and notifies us.